PreonMoney/docs/docs/Understanding Preon/AMO/How it works.md

 ---

-# How the Preon AMO Works:
+# How the Preon AMO Works

 ## Dynamic Operations: